gtk-rs/gir/book/src/introduction.md

 ## General steps
 [gir] tries to make it as simple as possible to generate a safe wrapper for your C library.
 The process can be divided into four steps that correspond to the four operating modes gir has.

-- Generating unsafe bindings
+- Generating unsafe bindings:
 In this step, the low-level FFI bindings are created from the supplied `*.gir` file.
 These are essentially direct calls into the related C library and are typically unsafe.
 The resulting crate is typically appended with -sys.
 The operating mode is `sys`.

-- Generating a safe wrapper
+- Generating a safe wrapper:
 Next, another crate for a layer on top of these unsafe (sys) bindings is created, which makes them safe for use in general Rust.
 The operating mode is `normal`.

-- Checking for missing types/methods
+- Checking for missing types/methods:
 The operating mode `not_bound` allows you to see the detected types/methods that will not be generated for whatever reasons.

-- Adding documentation
+- Adding documentation:
 After the safe wrapper is created, gir can even generate the documentation for us.
 Use the operating mode `doc` to do so.